 Travelling as a solo female in India does have its difficulties; India is very conservative with regards to sexuality, and Western women are generally seen as the cultural opposite, which can unfortunately result in harassment, from comments onwards.

 This isn’t something to get overly anxious about and definitely shouldn’t put you off visiting this incredible country, but it can lead to a less than comfortable travel experience.
 A major rule to follow is to always dress modestly; avoid showing too your legs and shoulders, which will prevents unwanted attention.

 Another way to feel a bit safer as a female is by joining up with other travellers (consider groups with a male or two in), or by doing a tour.
 There are a number of tours that visit the Golden Triangle, including the appropriately named ‘Golden Triangle‘.
-It’s 8 days long, £399 (but there’s currently some offers), and provides an Indian guide.
+It’s 8 days long, and provides an Indian guide.
 All-in-all, if you’re a savvy traveller and aware of the culture then you’ll be fine.

 Kim at STA Travel Dundee decided on…

 Hey Kylie, thanks for a great question.
 It’s a tricky one, and a lot of what I’m about to say depends on your individual personality.
 You will hear a lot of people talk about the leering and general intimidating behaviour aimed towards Western woman, and I won’t lie, it does happen.
 On the flip side, however, don’t let it put you off, because India will blow your mind!